FINTLabs/fint-p360-arkiv-adapter/README.md

 # FINT P360 adapter
 This adapter connects Tietos Public 360 to FINT.

 It uses the `SIF` webservice.
-At the moment it support the `SOAP` version.
+At the moment it supports the `SOAP` version.

 The adapter uses the following services:
 - CaseService